 In support of the Division of Teacher Education' s mission to prepare Christian educators, the Spanish Education program provides preparation for teaching Spanish in both public and private schools.
 In addition to courses in Spanish language, literature and civilization, study abroad opportunities are available.
-The program requires 36 credits in Spanish above the first semester of Elementary Spanish (MLS 141) and 36 credits of psychology and pedagogy, including field experience in classroom teaching.
+The program requires 73 hours of Spanish language content, psychology and education including field experience in classroom teaching.

 Program Learning Outcomes

 -- Communicate in Spanish at the Advanced level according to the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines.

 -- Apply the linguistic elements and structures of the Spanish language.